 HIV Friendly Schools

 CHIVA has been running its ‘Educate Yourself: Working Towards HIV Friendly Schools’ campaign since 2015.
-The campaign seeks to raise awareness of the pastoral care needs of children both living with, and affected by HIV in UK schools.
-Read a guardian article here from November 2015 interviewing two of our Youth Committee about their experiences of HIV in school in this 2015 interview with The Guardian.
+The campaign seeks to raise awareness of the pastoral care needs of children who are living with or affected by HIV in UK schools.
+You can read two of our Youth Committee members' experiences of HIV in school in this 2015 interview with The Guardian.

-Educate yourself Young people living with HIV have participated in the creation of this two-minute film aimed at teachers, explaining in their own words why this is an important issue.
-If you work in education, please consider sharing this film with your colleagues, and download the guidance document below.
+Young people living with HIV participated in creating this two-minute film aimed at teachers, explaining in their own words why HIV friendly schools are important.
+If you work in education, please consider sharing this film with your colleagues and downloading the guidance document below.

 CHIVA held a parliamentary event to launch the updated guidance.
 Young people and speakers from education and health highlighted the importance of this campaign.

 CHIVA hopes to work with schools and health providers in areas with the highest prevalence of paediatric HIV.
-We want to support schools to become HIV-friendly so the pupils living with HIV feel able to share this information safely.
+We want to support schools to become HIV friendly so that pupils living with HIV feel able to share this information safely.

-For further information on CHIVA schools work or to discuss the guidance, please contact CHIVA CEO Amanda Ely at firstname.lastname@example.org
+For further information on CHIVA's schools work or to discuss the guidance, please contact CHIVA CEO Amanda Ely at firstname.lastname@example.org.